-In the last two posts, examining the Saddam Hussein regime’s long relationship with al-Qaeda, a noticeable sub-theme was the connections the Saddam regime had with the Taliban theocracy in Afghanistan.
+In examining the Saddam Hussein regime’s long relationship with al-Qaeda, a noticeable sub-theme is the connections the Saddam regime had with the Taliban theocracy in Afghanistan.
 The evidence accumulated suggests that Saddam’s policies in his later years, namely the Islamization of his own regime and instrumentalization of Islamists in foreign policy, included welcoming relations with the Taliban.

 The Saddam regime’s contacts with al-Qaeda date to the 1990-91 Gulf War.
 The first direct contacts between the Iraqi Intelligence Service (IIS) and al-Qaeda took place after Osama bin Laden moved to Sudan in 1992.
 Saddam and al-Qaeda reached a non-aggression pact in 1993.
 After bin Laden moved to Afghanistan in May 1996, the Iraqi Embassy in Pakistan became the “point of contact” with al-Qaeda.

 It is little surprise that, in maintaining his connection with al-Qaeda, Saddam should develop connections to the Taliban.
 As in Sudan, al-Qaeda in Afghanistan becomes virtually indistinguishable from the Taliban government.
 In both Sudan and Afghanistan, al-Qaeda supplies money and battle-hardened troops to regimes engaged in civil wars; in return al-Qaeda gets land for training camps and the functions of a State such as passports and diplomatic pouches to move weapons and other contraband.